score-spec/docs/content/en/docs/get started/score-humanitec-hello-world.md

 ---
-title: "Run your first Hello World program with score-humanitec"
+title: "Hello World with score-humanitec"
 linkTitle: "score-humanitec"
 weight: 4
-description: >
-  Run your first Score implementation with a Hello World application for `score-humanitec`.
 ---

 ## Overview

-The primary goal of the Score file is to quickly and easily describe how to compose and run {{< glossary_tooltip text="Workloads" term_id="workload" >}}.
-The following covers what you need to know to compose a Score file and run an application.
+The primary goal of the Score Specification is to quickly and easily describe how run a Workload.
+The following covers what you need to know to compose your first `score.yaml` file and run it with score-humanitec.

 {{% alert %}}